iotaledger/trie.go/README.md

 The implementation is fast and optimized.
 It can be used in various project.
 It is used in the `Wasp` node.

-The usage of hashing function as a commitment function results in proofs of inclusion 5-6 times bigger than usage polynomial KZK (Kate) commitment scheme, usually up to 1-2K bytes.
+The usage of hashing function as a commitment function results in proofs of inclusion 5-6 times bigger than with polynomial KZK (Kate) commitments (size of PoI usually is up to 1-2K bytes).

 ### Package `trie_kzg_bn256`
-Contains implementation of the `CommitmentModel` as the _verkle_ tree which uses _KZG (Kate) commitments_ as a commitment scheme and `bn256` curve from _Dedis Kyber_ library.
-For related math see the following [writeup](https://hackmd.io/@Evaldas/SJ9KHoDJF).
+Contains implementation of the `CommitmentModel` as the _verkle_ tree which uses _KZG (Kate) commitments_ as a scheme for vectors commitments and `bn256` curve from _Dedis Kyber_ library.
+For related math see the [writeup](https://hackmd.io/@Evaldas/SJ9KHoDJF).

-The underlying cryptography is slow and suboptimal.
-The speed of update of the `256+ trie` is at 1-2 orders of magnitude slower than implementation with `blake2b` hash function.
-The proofs of inclusion, however, are very short, usually 5-6 times shorter.
+The underlying KZG cryptography is slow and suboptimal.
+The speed of update of the `256+ trie` is some 1-2 orders of magnitude slower than implementation with `blake2b` hash function.
+The proofs of inclusion, however, are very short, up to 5-6 times shorter.

 This makes `trie_kzg_bn256` implementation more a _proof of concept_ and verification of the `256+ trie` concept.